-After attending The Lenox School (which later merged with Birch Wathen) for middle and high school with the aid of a scholarship, I attended Bennington College in Vermont for one year, also via scholarship.
-At that point I decided I wanted to be in a more economically diverse setting in New England since being the “scholarship kid” among the wealthy elite had its challenges.
+After attending The Lenox School (which later merged with Birch Wathen) for middle and high school with the aid of a scholarship from 1978 through 1985, I attended Bennington College in Vermont for one year, also via scholarship.
+I loved Vermont and the academics, but I really wanted to be in a more economically diverse setting in New England since being the “scholarship kid” among the wealthy elite had its challenges.
 I transferred to the University of Maine in Orono where I earned my B.A. in English.
 I went on to earn an M.S. in Counselor Education at The University of Vermont in Burlington where I was awarded a department assistantship and lived in a tiny house in the woods.
-I later returned to Maine on the southern coast in 2001 where I’ve since remained and founded my business, Hillstock, LLC.
-The serene surroundings and gentle opportunities for connecting with the natural side of things has been an inspiration to me and an integral part of my healing from a traumatic childhood.
+I later returned to Maine in 2001 where I’ve since remained and founded my business, Hillstock, LLC.

 In the fall of 2014, in the midst of a divorce, I sought non-denominational spiritual counseling with a Nun at the beautiful Marie Joseph Spiritual Center in Biddeford Pool, Maine.
-It was through these meetings that I discovered comfort and a home not just in New England, but also in life as a Christian.
-My connection to God has given me the courage and self-compassion to share more openly.
-As an Episcopalian I enjoy going to church every Sunday.
+It was through these meetings that I was inspired to embrace Christianity which is now an integral part of my spiritual path.
+Wayne and I are Episcopalian.

 Welcome to Serene New England, Est 2017!